ruanyf/react-demos/README.md

 );
 ```

-The desired DOM node should have a `ref` attribute, and `ReactDOM.findDOMNode(this.refs.[refName])` would return the corresponding DOM node.
+The desired DOM node should have a `ref` attribute, and `this.refs.[refName]` would return the corresponding DOM node.
 Please be minded that you could do that only after this component has been mounted into the DOM, otherwise you get `null`.

 ## Demo08: this.state ([source](https://github.com/ruanyf/react-demos/blob/master/demo08/index.html))